dust-tt/dust-labs/google/spreadsheet/README.md

-# Dust Assistant for Google Sheets
+# Dust Agent for Google Sheets

-This Google Apps Script allows you to easily integrate Dust AI assistants with Google Sheets, enabling you to process cell content through Dust assistants directly from your spreadsheet.
+This Google Apps Script allows you to easily integrate Dust AI agents with Google Sheets, enabling you to process cell content through Dust agents directly from your spreadsheet.

 ## Installation